nais/doc/docs/auth/entra-id/README.md

 Your application is left with the responsibility to verify that inbound requests have valid [tokens](../explanations/README.md#tokens).

-:dart: Learn how to [log in employees using Entra ID](how-to/login.md).
+:dart: Learn how to [log in employees with Entra ID](how-to/login.md).

 ## Secure your API